 What is the role of art in wildlife conservation?

 Conservationists are working tirelessly to gather species and ecosystems back from the brink of extinction, grabbing them by the wrists/stems just as the cliff-edge crumbles beneath their feet/roots.
 We need those heroes.
-But my focus for this post is on art, and its role in a synchronous, often undervalued, arm of the whole planet-saving plan: human behaviour change.
+But my focus for this post is on art, and its role in a synchronous, often undervalued, arm of the planet-saving plan: human behaviour change.

 We are optimistic, socially-driven beings and once we know the facts, for the best results, we now know it's important to feel an emotional connection to the cause.
 And that we need to feel as though we are part of a communal movement towards positive change.

-I hope that my artwork fosters that sense of community, reminds us what we’re working towards and helps us feel connected with our ultimate goal: biodiversity!
+I hope my artwork fosters that sense of community, reminds us what we’re working towards and helps us feel connected with our ultimate goal: biodiversity!
 Biodiversity everywhere!